The stories of Elijah run the 13 tribes of Israel as do the

 1And Ahab told Jezebel all that Elijah had done, and how he had slain all the prophets with the sword.

-2Then Jezebel sent a messenger to Elijah saying, So let the gods do to me, and also more, if I do not make your life as the life of one of them by tomorrow about this time.
+2Then Jezebel sent a king to Elijah saying, So let the gods do to me, and also more, if I do not make your life as the life of one of them by tomorrow about this time.

 3And Elijah was afraid, and he arose and fled for his life, and came to Beersheba, which belongs to Judah, and left his disciple there.